ros2/demos/lifecycle/README.rst

    [lc_listener]: notify callback: Transition from state inactive to activating
    [lc_listener]: notify callback: Transition from state activating to active

-The difference to the transition event before is that our listener now also receives the actual published data.
+The difference from the earlier transition event is that our listener now also receives the actual published data.

 .. code-block:: bash